oyasovsky/online-cv-game/data/olga_docs/leadership_philosophy.md

 **My Approach:**
 - I code alongside my teams on critical features to stay connected to the work
-- I review pull requests and participate in technical discussions
+- I participate in technical discussions
 - I learn new technologies with my team rather than delegating all learning
 - I use my technical knowledge to remove bottlenecks, not create them